Battle of Fort Ridgely: Battle

 On August 22 the Dakota again attacked the fort, this time with more than 800 men.
 The first attack came from the southwest and succeeded in capturing two outbuildings, but was repelled after McGrew intentionally shelled one to start a fire and the Dakota burned the other before retreating.
 Dakota attempts to set fire to the rest of the fort with flaming arrows failed, as the shingles were still damp from the previous day's rains.
 Still, the larger Dakota force managed to reach the fort, and was only repulsed after Jones fired canister shot at them from close range after Little Crow gave the order for his men to club their guns and rush the fort.
 Nearly out of ammunition, the garrison resorted to firing 3/4" sections of iron bars from the blacksmith shop that had been cut to size under the direction of Mrs. Muller.

 Towards evening the Dakota staged a more serious attack from the north.
 Lt.
 Sheehan was forced to order the buildings on that side to be set ablaze to stop the Indians sneaking into the Fort through them.
 It is recorded the buildings went up in a greenish smoke.

 Fighting at the fort ceased the night of August 22 and did not resume, though the garrison at Fort Ridgeley remained inside the fort until August 27, when Colonel Henry H. Sibley arrived with 1,400 from Fort Snelling.

-Aftermath

-After Fort Ridgely small groups of Dakota continued to attack various settlements until September 23.
-An estimated 500 settlers, militia and military were killed in the uprising.
-Governor Ramsey placed a $25/scalp bounty on the Sioux men.
-President Lincoln reduced the condemned to thirty-eight.
-One was pardoned as it proven he was ten miles away from the deed for which he was convicted.
-Thirty-eight Sioux were hung December 26, 1862, in Mankato, Minnesota, the largest mass-execution in U.S. history.
-Another two were drugged and kidnapped in Canada and brought back to be hanged in 1864.
-Governor Ramsey's replacement raised the bounty to $200/scalp.
-The State paid $500 for Little Crow's which the State Historical Society displayed for years.